citsmartdocs/citsmart-7/en-us/docs/faq.md

         From the moment of the entry, at the scheduled time and date, the unanswered requests (beyond the deadline defined on parameter 139) will automatically be answered (according to the value determined on parameter 152), in case parameter 151 has an "Y" value.

 !!!
-Question "Como configurar as notificações de e-mail de solicitação de serviços?"
+Question "How to configure the service request notification e-mails?"

     When registering a service request, perform determined activities and its execution, the petitioner will be notified.